Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

-where in the RHS of \eqref{eq g2} we only consider the worst term from the perspective of regularity.
+where in the RHS of \eqref{eq g2} we only consider the worst term from the regularity point of view.
+In particular, we neglected the term $\h_{L_0L_0}$ from \eqref{eq g2 strategy}.
 The system \eqref{eq g1}-\eqref{eq g2} is triangular and solving it causes no problem.
-In the sequel, the exact form of this system will be called the \textit{background system} because the regularity of its solution only depends on the background spacetime and does not require any bootstrap.
+In the sequel, the exact form of this system will be called the \textit{background system} because the regularity of its solution only depends on the background spacetime and does not require any bootstrap argument.

 \begin{remark} The threshold for the background regularity, i.e $N\geq 10$ (see Section \ref{section BG}), is chosen so that all these background quantities and their derivatives can be ultimately bounded in $L^\infty$.
 Let us explain briefly why the value $10$ fills this requirement.
 If the background metric coefficients are in $H^{N+1}$ (we neglect the weights at spacelike infinity in this discussion), then \eqref{eq g1} and \eqref{eq g2} imply that $g^{(1)}\in H^N$ and $g^{(2)}\in H^{N-2}$.
 Second derivatives of $g^{(2)}$ will appear as a source term in the wave equation for the remainder $\h$.
-In order to prove local well-posedness for this equation we will differenciate it 4 times (see \eqref{estim broad h et F} below) and our worse term is thus $\dr^6 g^{(2)}$.
+In order to prove local well-posedness for this equation we will differentiate it 4 times (see \eqref{estim broad h et F} below) and our worse term is thus $\tilde{\dr}^6 g^{(2)}$.
 We want to bound it in $L^\infty$ so the usual Sobolev embedding $H^2\xhookrightarrow{}L^\infty$ implies that we need $N-2\geq 8$. \end{remark}